tangentyh/notes-of-tan/docs/backend/database.md

 1. locks and latches
    - locks — acquired on the key
-   - latches — guard the physical tree representation (page contents and the tree structure) during node splits and merges, and page content insert, update, and delete; can be implemented by read write lock on page
+   - latches — concurrency control on the physical tree representation (page contents and the tree structure) during node splits and merges, and page content insert, update, and delete; can be implemented by read write lock on page
      - latch crabbing, aka latch coupling — release latch when child node successfully located or no merge or split expected, in contrast to grabbing all the latches on the way from the root to the target leaf
      - latch upgrading — write operations first acquire exclusive locks only at the leaf level.
 If the leaf has to be split or merged, the algorithm walks up the tree and attempts to upgrade a shared lock to an exclusive one for necessary nodes